 Packaging is designed to entice you to buy, and how labels are worded can often be a little bit misleading.
 For example, Vitamin Water, despite its name, is full of sugar.
 Processed foods may claim health benefits, but whole foods are usually a better choice.
 Read your labels carefully and look for ingredients you can read and pronounce.

 Putting your health first also means making sure you are protected from common illness and disease.
-Get your annual flu shot to protect you and your loved ones, and also be sure you are up to date on Tdap.
+Get your annual flu shot to protect you and your loved ones, and also be sure you are up to date on tetanus, diphtheria, and pertussis (Tdap).

-Sleep is an important but often overlooked part of your physical and mental health, and preventive health care.
-To help boost your overall health and energy level, try to get between 7 and 8 hours of sleep every night.
+Sleep is an important but often overlooked part of your physical and mental health and preventive health care.
+To help boost your overall health and energy level, try to get between seven and eight hours of sleep every night.

 To do this, you might find it helpful to: